disorderedmaterials/dissolve/docs/Index.md

 * * *
 ## Modules

-All of Dissolve's modules, their purpose, options, and inner workings.
+All of Dissolve's modules - their purpose, options, and inner workings.

 [Overview](Modules/Index.md){: .btn .btn-blue}

 ### Analysis
-Calculation of properties of interest from configurations
+Calculation of properties of interest from configurations.

 #### General
 [Analyse](Modules/Analyse.md){: .btn .btn-outline}